-Due to the challenges created by COVID-19, our audit field offices are temporarily closed.
+Beginning May 3, 2021, all Audit field offices (except for New York Audit) will be open by appointment only.
 Our staff will continue to fully operate and serve our taxpayers by working remotely.
 Our auditors have been working remotely to some extent for several years now due to the availability of electronic records.
 As such, they are accustomed to being able to serve our taxpayers even when they are not present in one of our offices.
 Our supervisors and managers will still be able to discuss any of your concerns using phone conferencing and WebEx when needed.
 Audit Headquarters will remain open at this time with a limited number of staff to continue to receive and process refund requests, Statement of Grounds, Certificates of No Tax Due, etc.

 Due to COVID-19 challenges, Audit Division informed taxpayers that we were tolling the period to file for a redetermination or refund hearing.
-The tolled period will be 120 days from the original determination deadline.
+The tolled period was 120 days from the original determination deadline.

 Beginning Aug.
 1, 2020, Audit Processing will be mailing out updated Texas Notification of Audit Results and updated refund letters notifying taxpayers of their deadline to pay or file for redetermination.
-These notices are only applicable to audits billed and refund notifications dated as of March 1, 2020, in which a hearing has not been requested.
+These notices are only applicable to audits billed and refund notifications dated as of March 1, 2020 through March 5, 2021, in which a hearing has not been requested.

 Taxpayers may email their hearing requests to firstname.lastname@example.org, or they may mail their request or audit payment to Comptroller of Public Accounts, Audit Processing Section, 111 E. 17th Street, Austin, TX 78744-0100.